Digital Media Associate in Science

 This course is a continuation of learning how to draw and design in a three-dimensional computer model format using the latest Revit software.
 Advanced concepts in three-dimensional modeling are introduced and implemented in class projects.
 Lab fee required.

-This course is scheduled for individual students who wish to explore topics not covered in the curriculum.
-The student must present a design of study (learning contract) to the faculty member who is to direct the work.
-Approval from the dean or director is required prior to registration.
+This technical elective course is available for individual students who wish to explore emerging technologies or topics not covered in the standard program curriculum.
+The student must present a detailed proposal of study (i.e., learning contract) to the faculty member who is to direct the study or Academic Dean a minimum of one semester prior to the requested term.
+Department consent required.

 The Introduction to Computer Graphics course is designed to familiarize publishing, graphic, art and multi-media students with the basics of hardware and software of the computer system for electronic publishing.
 Students will be familiarized with commercial graphic design and printing issues as applied to publishing systems.
 Lab fee required.